wakita/fp2017/quiz/1019-unification.md

 # Definitions

 Explanations in this section are picked up from your reading assignment on "Unification (Computer Science)" page of Wikipedia.
 They are provided for your convenience.
-You do not have to read them the questions of the next section.
+You do not have to read them to solve the questions that appear in the next section.

 ## First-order terms